zychjoe/two-rdle-players/README.md

 I utilized the create-react-app structure found here: https://create-react-app.dev/

-## This is, at this sage, merely the MVP.
+## This is, at this stage, merely the MVP.

 Bear with me as I edit comments and refactor